JohnBPerkins/commission_tracking/README.md

 This program automatically generates several billing and commission tracking files for individual employees to view their monthly progress.
+This build has only been tested for Windows 10.

 For setup: